qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 xxx

-Within qooxdoo the *[[#library_key_and_manifest_files|library]]* is a fundamental concept, and libraries in this sense contain all the things you are able to include in the final Web application, such as class files (.js), graphics (.gif, .png, ...), static HTML pages (.htm, .html),
+Within qooxdoo the *:ref:`library <pages/tool/generator_config_articles#library_key_and_manifest_files>`* is a fundamental concept, and libraries in this sense contain all the things you are able to include in the final Web application, such as class files (.js), graphics (.gif, .png, ...), static HTML pages (.htm, .html),